OP-20-G

-History
+Prewar

 The Code and Signal Section was formally made a part of the Division of Naval Communications (DNC), as Op-20-G, on July 1, 1922.
 In January 1924, a 34-year-old U.S. Navy lieutenant named Laurance F. Safford was assigned to expand OP-20-G's domain to radio interception.
 He worked out of Room 2646, on the top floor of the Navy Department building in Washington, D.C.

 Japan was of course a prime target for radio interception and cryptanalysis, but there was the problem of finding personnel who could speak Japanese.
 The Navy had a number of officers who had served in a diplomatic capacity in Japan and could speak Japanese fluently, but there was a shortage of radiotelegraph operators who could read Japanese Wabun code communications sent in kana.
 Fortunately, a number of US Navy and Marine radiotelegraph operators operating in the Pacific had formed an informal group in 1923 to compare notes on Japanese kana transmissions.
 Four of these men became instructors in the art of reading kana transmissions when the Navy began conducting classes in the subject in 1928.

 The classes were conducted by the Room 2426 crew, and the radiotelegraph operators became known as the "On-The-Roof Gang".
 By June 1940, OP-20-G included 147 officers, enlisted men, and civilians, linked into a network of radio listening posts as far-flung as the Army's.

 OP-20-G did some work on Japanese diplomatic codes, but the organization's primary focus was on Japanese military codes.
 The US Navy first got a handle on Japanese naval codes in 1922, when Navy agents broke into the Japanese consulate in New York City, cracked the safe, took photographs of pages of a Japanese navy codebook, and left, having put everything back as they had found it.

 Before the war, the Navy cipher bureau operated out of three main bases: